 So before you go publishing every blog post you can possibly squeeze out, remember two important details:

 Quality always wins over quantity — Producing 16 half-baked blog posts each month won’t likely result in a huge jump in traffic because Google will see that the content is not valuable.

 Your goals are of utmost importance — If your goal is to drive traffic, then yes, focus on producing a large volume of great content.
 However, if your aim is to drive high-quality leads that will convert, it would be smarter to publish fewer pieces and focus on creating and marketing the ones that are converting your visitors.

 The final step is formatting your posts to encourage people to stay on the page, share your content, and engage with your brand.
 Here are a few guidelines to keep in mind:

 - Make it easy to read — Blog posts should be scannable, meaning people can read and digest them quickly and with ease.
 To do this, use bullets whenever possible and add headers to organize the content.

 - Be social — Social sharing options should be easy to find.
-Use a tool like Shareaholic to add floating social sharing buttons to each blog post.

 - Avoid density — Paragraphs should be short, with images and videos to break up the content.
 Include images that add value to your content, like charts, graphs and impactful imagery.